indigos33k3r/self-paced-education/README.md

 online courses with each other in the early days of college; I decided to turn that spreadsheet into a public API for getting information about those courses.

+### Creating an Account

+To create an account, simply visit

-### Usage
+### Authentication & Usage

-The API is accessed over HTTP, and is not authenticated.
-All requests use the `GET` method, and the current rate limit is **100 requests per hour**.
+The API is accessed over HTTPS, and authentication is handled via API keys.

-See the "Methods" section below for specific information about each API endpoint.
-Example API call:
+To get an API key,

 ```txt
 GET https://selfpaced.education/api/v1/search?q=calculus&subject=03495348